jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

     For this and all future methods, read the docstrings to understand what each method does, what it expects as input, and what it produces as output.
 If it isn't clear, let us know and we will improve the docstrings!
+    It is also very helpful to look at an existing wrapper for a similar solver.

 You should also implement `Base.show(::IO, ::Optimizer)` to print a nice string when some prints your model.
 For example